davdar/maam/writeup/paper.markdown

 `\end{tabular}`{.raw}
 \vspace{1em}

-\noindent
-From left to right, these give path-sensitive, flow-sensitive, and flow-insensitive analyses.
+From left to right these give path-sensitive, flow-sensitive and flow-insensitive analyses.
 Furthermore, each monad stack with abstract components is assigned a Galois connection by-construction with their concrete
 analogues: